 Winterthur pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Winterthur is medium; grass is medium.
-Tomorrow (26 June 2026) levels are similar - grass remains medium, cypress at low levels.
-Over the following five days cypress and grass will decrease.
+Today (16 July) pollen in Winterthur is low; cypress and grass are low.
+Tomorrow (17 July 2026) levels are similar - grass remains low.
+Over the following five days grass will decrease; cypress will remain stable.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app